somosnlp/somosnlp.org/pages/en/hackathon/patrocinios.md

     </figure>
 </div>

 The types of sponsorships are explained below.
-As soon as we receive the form, we will contact you to fix the details and add your logo to the website.
+As soon as we receive your information, we will contact you to fix the details and add your logo to the website.

 We are at your disposal at info@somosnlp.org, we count on your support! 💪